Democratic Republic of Afghanistan: Air Force

 As with the army, the majority of officers in the Afghan Air Force were Khalqists, but Parchamites held all the senior positions.
 Many in the Air Force were given education and training in the Soviet Union.
 The Air Force had throughout its history always been smaller than the Army.
-The majority of Air Force personnel were not considered politically reliable to fly strike missions against the mujahideen.
+The Afghan Air Force was considered the most loyal element of the Communist regime.
 Following the Soviet intervention, the Soviets grounded the Air Force.
 Afghans were not allowed in security zones at Afghan airports by the Soviets.
 Afghans were generally not allowed to fly the airplanes of the Afghan Air Force, but the Soviets could.
 Afghan helicopters were assigned to tasks considered non-sensitive by the Soviets, and the majority of Air Force personnel were not told about missions beforehand, because the Soviets were afraid that they would contact the enemy.
 In Afghan helicopter flights a Soviet adviser was always present, and commanded the Afghan pilot who flew the helicopter.

-Although the Air Force could deploy 150 fixed-wing aircraft and 30 helicopters, the majority of airplanes and helicopters were grounded, due to maintenance issues or limited availability of crews.
-Among the fixed-wing aircraft in use were MiG-17 and MiG-21 fighters, Su-7 and Su-17 fighter-bombers, IL-18 and IL-28 bombers and An-2, An-24 and An-26 transport aircraft.
-MI-2, MI-4, MI-8 and MI-24 helicopters were used by the Air Force.
+Among the fixed-wing aircraft in use were MiG-17 and MiG-21 fighters, Su-7, Su-17, and Su-22 fighter-bombers, IL-28 bombers and An-2, An-24 and An-26 transport aircraft.
+MI-2, MI-4, MI-8, MI-24 and MI-35 helicopters were used by the Air Force.
 Other Soviet equipment and weapons were used by the government.
 The Czech L-39 jet trainers were the only non-Soviet equipment.
+The IL-28 bombers remained in very limited service, with their roles mostly being replaced by the Su-17 and Su-22 MiG-17s remained grounded by the end of the 1980s with the more modern MiG-21s taking on the mantle.

-Paramilitary
+Paramilitary and Militia forces

 The Ministry of Interior Affairs, a Khalqist stronghold, controlled the Sarandoy, or officially, the "Defenders of the Revolution", which was a militarized Gendarmerie force.
 The Ministry of Tribes and Frontiers controlled, until 1983 under the jurisdiction of the Ministry of Defence, the frontier troops and the tribal militia.
-According to the Afghan government, the militia mustered an estimated 20,000 males.
+According to the Afghan government, the Sarandoy mustered an estimated 115,000 males at its peak.
 Those who worked in the Sarandoy were paid 162 dollars a month, a wage which was higher than that of Deputy Minister of National Defence before the Saur Revolution.
-However, there was a problem; the militia was even less disciplined and effective than the Afghan Army.
-Several journalists reported that the government militia collaborated with the mujahideen.
+However, the militia was less disciplined than the regular Afghan Army and were sometimes described as ruthless thugs.
+KhAD also had their own paramilitary forces and elite units.
+KhAD ran a program of creating tribal militias.
+Notable militias include that of General Abdul Jabar Qahraman's Helmand and Paktia militia, General Ismatullah Muslim Achakzai Kandahar Militia and General Abdul Rashid Dostum's Junbish Militia.